Skip to main content

 0% positive mentions, 0% neutral mentions, 100% negative mentions

-Grinding through daily social media posts and hashtags in the game is considered tedious and repetitive, though these elements can be easily skipped or avoided.
+Grinding through the social media posts and hashtags becomes tedious and repetitive over time, though it can be easily avoided by the player.

 • “Checking the social media posts every day was rather tedious, especially the hashtags.”